United Kingdom government austerity programme

-The Conservative-led government claimed that austerity served as a deficit reduction programme consisting of sustained reductions in public spending and tax rises, intended to reduce the government budget deficit and the role of the welfare state in the United Kingdom.
-Some commentators accepted this claim, but many scholars have observed that in fact its primary, largely unstated aim, like most austerity policies, was to restore the rate of profit.

-Successive Conservative governments claimed that the National Health Service and education have been "ringfenced" and protected from direct spending cuts, but between 2010 and 2019 more than £30 billion in spending reductions have been made to welfare payments, housing subsidies and social services.
+The Conservative-led government claimed that austerity served as a deficit reduction programme consisting of sustained reductions in public spending and tax rises, ostensibly intended to reduce the government budget deficit and the role of the welfare state in the United Kingdom.
+Some commentators accepted this claim, but many scholars observe that its primary, largely unstated aim, like most austerity policies, was to restore the rate of profit.
+Most prominent economists agree that austerity is ineffective if the aim is to bring about a recovery from recession.
+Successive Conservative governments claimed that the National Health Service and education had ostensibly been "ringfenced" and protected from direct spending cuts, but between 2010 and 2019 more than £30 billion in spending reductions were made to welfare payments, housing subsidies, and social services.